shreshtab/llm-hol-cml/README.md

 :pencil2: In this exercise you've gotten familiar with a popular chaining package and applied it in a CML session to build a chain for interacting with Bedrock, Chroma, and a specific prompt template.

-## 7. Use a locally hosted Mistral model
+## 7. Use a locally hosted Mistal-7B model

 Many organizations are hesitant to use 3rd party LLM providers, instead opting to host open source models internally, to leverage in their use cases.
 CML provides a convenient facility to do this via _Model Deployments_ functionality.
 This provides a scalable and secure way to host LLMs and classic inference models in an isolated and fully controlled CML environment.